ylabonte/ioBroker.procon-ip/README.md

 ## Changelog

+### 1.0.1
+Hotfix release:
+* Fix Object State updates
+  For some reason the two js objects used to compare the before and after values of the GetState.csv calls became the same object (before was referencing the new values).
+That caused the adapter to never update the object states.

 ### 1.0.0
 Official release in ioBroker adapter repository:
 The most exciting change with this release is, that it's available from the